lezzetli-mozaik18/lezzetli-mozaik18/Example Packages/YourBash/README.md

 - The app may need admin privileges on your device.
 If you have any doubts, you can always check the source code of the app for predictability.

 - Enjoy using YourBash!
 A desktop app is included for Debian and Ubuntu releases.

+- Will not get updates as it is a static app.